History of Swansea: Religion

+The church of St John the Baptist, founded by the Knights Hospitallers in the 12th century, was built on a site located on what is now Swansea High Street.
+Also established at the same time was an adjoining "hospice house" for the provision of physical care in the locality.
+In the 19th century the church was rebuilt, rededicated to, and renamed as St Matthew's.

-The medieval St. Mary's Church, founded in the 14th century, was the centre of religious life in Swansea until the reformation and the subsequent proliferation of protestant denominations.
+The medieval St. Mary's Church, founded in the 14th century, became the centre of religious life in Swansea until the reformation and the subsequent proliferation of protestant denominations.
 By the mid-19th century nonconformist religious practice became the predominant form of worship, consolidated by an intensive period of chapel building and renovation.
 A religious census of 1851 recorded 44 places of Nonconformist worship compared to 8 Anglican in the Swansea locality.

 The small Roman Catholic population in Swansea expanded rapidly in the 19th century with the influx of Irish immigrant workers.
 In 1888 what is now St Joseph’s Cathedral was constructed in the Greenhill district of Swansea.

 Swansea had one of the oldest organised Jewish congregations in the UK and the first in Wales.
 A Jewish burial ground was established in the Mayhill district in 1768.
 As the Jewish population grew and prospered funds were raised for the construction of a synagogue on the historic Goat Street (on a site now part of Princess Way in the city centre).
 Opened in 1859, it was destroyed during the Swansea Blitz in the Second World War.
 A new synagogue in the Uplands district was established in 1955.